gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 ## Univariate Plots
 _[Back to top](#contents)_

 We jumped right into making plots using multiple variables.
 But what if we wanted to take a look at just one column?
 In that case, we only need to specify a mapping for `x` and choose an appropriate geom.
-Let's start with a [histogram](https://www.thoughtco.com/what-is-a-histogram-3126359) to see the range and spread of the cell abundance values
+Let's start with a [histogram](https://www.thoughtco.com/what-is-a-histogram-3126359) to see the range and spread of the chlorophyll values

 ~~~
-ggplot(sample_data) +
+ggplot(september_nutrients) +
-  aes(x = cells_per_ml) +
+  aes(x = Chl_a) +
   geom_histogram()
 ~~~
 {: .language-r}